etalab/plan-ogp-2015-2017/en/open-public-administration/exemplary-behavior/commitment-23.md

 ### Stakes

-The importance given to public officials’ exemplary behavior in their day-to-day actions for the general interest is an eminent element of the French republican model.
+The importance given to public officials' exemplary behavior in their day-to-day actions for the general interest is an eminent element of the French republican model.
 The transposition of measures on the transparency in public life, to public agent, will further expand exemplarity within the civil service and obligations contained in the general statute of civil servants.
 A system will also be introduced to protect civil servants acting in good faith to report the existence of a conflict of interest.

 ### Context & Aim